THE PROCESS OF SELLING A HOUSE IN STEPS

 6) Compare Appraisals - You can then compare the market appraisals that will include how they propose to achieve the best sale price for you, describe the different methods of sale, and include a marketing proposal to sell your house plus more.
 Take your time to consider these.

 8) Marketing and Advertising - Your real estate agent will provide you with an itemised marketing and advertising plan and all the costs associated with this.
 Any subsequent amendments to this should be agreed and signed by you.
-Make sure you discuss open homes or private viewings.

-10) Website Content - Your agent will enter details, features and benefits of your house into each website agreed in your marketing plan.
+10) Website Content - Your real estate agent will enter details, features and benefits of your house into each website agreed in your marketing plan.
 They must enter a sale price range into these websites so be clear about what this is.

 11) Open Homes or Private Viewings - Discuss your preference with your chosen agent.
 These can be at agreed intervals.

 12) Agent Communication - Your agent should provide you with regular updates and/or reports regarding inquiries received.

 13) Getting a Sale - The agent will present buyers' offers to you on a Sale and Purchase Agreement.